|How do I cape my deer for a shoulder mount?

 |How should I prepare an animal for a life size mount?

-to me as soon as possible or freeze the animal intact.
+me as soon as possible or freeze the animal intact.
 DO NOT GUT.
-In the case of a large animal
+In the case of a large animal (bear,

-(bear, deer) for lifesize mount, if skinning is absolutely necessary, please cut as seen in the following
+deer) for lifesize mount, if skinning is absolutely necessary, please cut as seen in the following diagram,

 Amy's Animal Art specializes in mammals.
 Anything with fur!
 I do full body mammals, shoulder mounts,